Esri/offline-editor-js/doc/howtouseeditlibrary.md

 ```

 **Step 3** listen for the `layers-add-result` event to continue FeatureLayer initialization.
-Add the feature layer to the map just like you normally would
+Then, add the feature layer to the map just like you normally would

 ```js